A logo with a stylized letter 'A' in gradient blue shades on a black circular background.

 The universally recognisable box-truck shape is excellent for maximizing cargo capacity, but as we have discussed these behemoths are often towed less than fully loaded.
 In these cases, the boxy design becomes a massive source of drag, wasting fuel while not actively generating revenue.

 Our solution is simple but powerful: when goods are unloaded from one of our trailers, the walls can be pulled together at the rear; pivoting until they meet at a point.
 This new profile significantly reduces aerodynamic drag.
 When the unused cargo space is needed again, the walls can simply be pulled apart again.
-It’s a flexible, smart design that adapts to your operations—so you only use the fuel you need.
+It’s a flexible, smart design that adapts to your operations.

 The Aerodynamic Edge